Your family doctor, gynecologist or another medical practitioner can diagnose and prescribe treatment for vaginitis.

 What you can do

-- Make a list of your symptoms and how long you've had them.
+- Your symptoms and how long you've had them

-- Avoid using tampons or douching before your appointment so that your doctor can assess any vaginal discharge you have.
+Avoid using tampons, having sexual intercourse or douching before your appointment so that your doctor can assess your vaginal discharge.

 For vaginitis, some basic questions include:

-- Can I do anything to prevent vaginitis?
+- What can I do to prevent vaginitis?

 - What signs and symptoms should I watch for?